best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Some can be configured to ignore or detect specific types of formatting error.
 You can run multiple of these, to catch a broader range of stylistic or programmatic errors.

-If you're considering these tools as part of a project, see [Continuous Integration](continuous-integration) for advice on automating them.
+If you're considering these tools as part of a project, see [Continuous Integration](continuous-integration) for advice on automating them or explore other options such as [pre-commits](https://pre-commit.com/) that do the formatting and checking prior to a git commit.

 ## KISS <span role="image" aria-label="difficulty rating: 2 out of 5">★★☆☆☆</span>